2026 Northern Mariana Islands gubernatorial election

-The 2026 Northern Mariana Islands gubernatorial election will be held on November 3, 2026, to elect the Governor of Northern Mariana Islands.
-This election will coincide with the 2026 United States general elections.
-Voters in the Northern Mariana Islands will vote for the Governor of the Northern Mariana Islands, the non-voting delegate to the United States House of Representatives, attorney general, 6 seats in the Northern Mariana Islands Senate, all twenty seats in the Northern Mariana Islands House of Representatives, 4 mayors, seats for the various municipal councils, seats for the board of education, a justice, and 2 judges.
+The 2026 Northern Mariana Islands gubernatorial election will be held on November 3, 2026, to elect the governor of the Northern Mariana Islands.
+Incumbent governor David M. Apatang, who was elevated to the role on July 23, 2025, after the death of Arnold Palacios, declined to run for a full term in office.

-Governor Arnold Palacios was elected with 54.14% of the vote in the runoff election in 2022.
-He was eligible to run for re-election in 2026, but died on July 23, 2025.
-David M. Apatang, the incumbent governor sworn in on July 23, 2025, has not announced his plans.

 Background

 A governing coalition made up of independents and Democrats has governed the Northern Mariana Islands since 2023.
 In the 2024 general election, Republicans won the open US delegate seat while independents not aligned with the Palacios administration made modest gains in the legislature.

 The Republican National Committee announced Palacios rejoined the Republican Party after the 2024 elections.
-Palacios’ return received a lukewarm to hostile reception from local Republicans.
-Governor Arnold Palacios died July 23, 2025, and was succeeded by Lieutenant Governor David M. Apatang.
+Palacios' return received a lukewarm to hostile reception from local Republicans.
+Governor Arnold Palacios died on July 23, 2025, and was succeeded by Lieutenant Governor David M. Apatang.